<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Found Wanting - Found Wanting</image:title>

 <image:caption>The New Yorker - Jan 13th 2020 “…I was ashamed of my glasses.
 They were the cheapest of government subsidized frames; the type that poor pensioners wore, or middle-class students, when they wanted to appear ironic.
 The lenses were so thick that my green eyes appeared jaundiced and only half the size they actually were.
 I never wore them when I should.
 So, I can’t quite picture the Solicitor’s face, but his car was black and German.
 It glided through the Glasgow smirr like a starling.
 I dressed myself nice, and although I felt heavy sad, I waited for him outside Central Station as his letter had instructed me to.
 It was another dreich day, and my stiff denims sucked up the damp from the pavement.
 I remember the car was so new that the raindrops domed, and quickly defeated, they streamed off the coat of polisher’s wax.
 As I sat in his passenger seat, I had a peripheral sense that the man had an ordinary face, thin and forgettable, serious but not unkind.
 It was edged by a fresh haircut, short on the sides, feathered on the top.
-Without my glasses everything was aura, and his aura was the colour of liver paste…’ Click ‘The New Yorker’ to read the whole story;</image:caption>
+Without my glasses everything was aura, and his aura was the colour of liver paste…’ Click ‘The New Yorker’ to read the whole story.</image:caption>

 </image:image>